Muqaddas1617/playwright-jenkins-Challenge/README.md

-# Task for the Youkrit for a testing job.
+# Task for the YouCurit for a testing job.

 ## Prerequsites
 - Jenkins should be installed with docker plugin